IRS APPROVED PROVIDER OF CONTINUING EDUCATION FOR ENROLLED AGENTS & CPAs

 (202) 800-9230

-Copyright © 2001-2025 Tax Law Institute Inc.- United States Tax Court Practitioners & Tax Litigation Counsel | Legal Educators of Federally-Authorized Tax Professionals - All Rights Reserved.
+Copyright © 2001-2025 Tax Law Institute Inc.- United States Tax Court Practitioners & Tax Attorneys.
+We also provide Pro Bono Legal Services and Legal Educators of Federally-Authorized Tax Professionals - All Rights Reserved.
 The Tax Law Institute is an IRS Approved Provider of Continuing Education (CE), RS7E4, in Federal Tax Law and Tax Bar and Trial Preparation.
 TLI is approved to prepare federally-authorized tax professionals, who may claim the federally authorized tax practitioner privilege.
 Under the law, the term 'federally authorized tax practitioner' (FATP) means an individual authorized under Federal law to practice before the Internal Revenue Service where the practice is subject to Federal regulation under 31 U.S.C. § 330.
 The Tax Law Institute has entered into an agreement with the Internal Revenue Service, to meet the requirements of 31 C.F.R., § 10.6(g), covering maintenance of attendance records, retention of program outlines, qualifications of instructors, and length of class hours.
 This agreement does not constitute an endorsement by the IRS as to the quality of the program or its contribution to the professional competence of the enrolled individual.
 Send mail to - Registered Agents Inc. for the Tax Law Institute Inc. - 1717 N Street, N.W., Ste.
 1, Washington, D.C.
 20036.
 Telephone +1.202.403.0599.

 Pro Bono Student Practice